RoboCup-SPL/GameController/README.txt

 Before unpenalizing a robot, please make sure that it was put back on the field by the assistant referees.
 For that reason, robots are never unpenalized automatically.

+HL: To substitute a robot, press "Substitute" and then the robot that should leave the field.
+Afterwards, any of the substitutes can be be activated.

 When pressing "+" (goal), "Timeout", "Kickoff Goal", or "Global Game Stuck", the other team gets the next kick-off.
 "Kickoff Goal" and "Global Game Stuck" share the same button.